TreborNamor/TradingView-Machine-Learning-GUI/README.md

-# TradeView GUI
+# TradingView Machine Learning GUI

-TradeView is a free and open source Trading View bot written in Python.
-It is designed to support all major exchanges.
-It contains back testing, money management tools as well as strategy optimization by machine learning.
+## Project Overview

+This project primarily features a stop loss/take profit generator capable of determining the optimal parameters for your TradingView strategy.
+Additionally, it incorporates machine learning algorithms, using sklearn, to hyper-optimize your TradingView strategy.
+The project includes a comprehensive range of ratios, such as Sharpe, Sortino, Calmar, Information, Treynor, and Max Profit, providing a multifaceted approach to strategy optimization.
+Another key feature is the next-day closing price predictor, a script that empowers you to forecast the following day's closing price accurately.
+To ensure user-friendliness and accessibility for traders of all expertise levels, the project includes a Graphical User Interface (GUI).
 [Here is live example of TradeView](https://vimeo.com/594037879)

 ![image](https://github.com/TreborNamor/TradingView_Machine_Learning/blob/16ab9d3fae94258a715965e271d5c80b6517051c/pictures/TradeViewGUI.png)
 ![image](https://github.com/TreborNamor/TradingView_Machine_Learning/blob/16ab9d3fae94258a715965e271d5c80b6517051c/pictures/TradeViewResultsExample.png)